-Amaretto by morning is made of amaretto, apple juice, and frozen peaches.
+This cocktail is made of amaretto, apple juice, and frozen peaches.
 It may seem like an unusual combination, but the result is nothing short of perfection.

 If you enjoy the Cape Cod cocktail – a mix of vodka and cranberry juice, then you’ll definitely love the amaretto cranberry kiss.

 Combining the flavors of amaretto, cranberry juice, and fresh orange juice, this cocktail couldn’t be more flavorful.

 You’ll get subtle notes of sweet roasted almond goodness from the amaretto, sour flavor from the cranberry, and a bright and citrusy taste from the orange juice.

 Each element has something wonderful to offer, and together, they create a beautiful flavor harmony.

 Ingredients: amaretto, cranberry juice, orange juice, ice, clementines

 The amaretto stinger is a blend of white creme de menthe and amaretto.
 It’s a nutty spin on the classic stinger, which is a combination of creme de menthe and brandy.

 The cocktail goes all the way back to the 1890s and remained widely known until the 1970s.